First Carlist War: 1839–40

 The war effort had taken a heavy toll on Basque economy and regional public finances with a population shaken by a myriad of war related plights—human losses, poverty, disease—and tired with Carlos's own absolutist ambitions and disregard for their self-government.
 The moderate Jose Antonio Muñagorri negotiated as of 1838 a treaty in Madrid to put an end to war ("Peace and Fueros") leading to the Embrace of Bergara (also Vergara), ratified by Basque moderate liberals and disaffected Carlists across all the main cities and countryside.

 The war in the Basque Country ended with the Convenio de Bergara, also known as the Abrazo de Bergara ("the Embrace of Bergara", Bergara in Basque) on 31 August 1839, between the Liberal general Baldomero Espartero, Count of Luchana and the Carlist General Rafael Maroto.
 Some authors have written that General Maroto was a traitor who forced Carlos to accept the peace with little focus as to the precise context in the Basque Country.

 In the east, General Cabrera continued fighting, but when Espartero conquered Morella and Cabrera in Catalonia (30 May 1840), the fate of the Carlists was sealed.
 Espartero progressed to Berga, and by mid-July 1840 the Carlist troops had to flee to France.
 Considered a hero, Cabrera returned to Portugal in 1848 for the Second Carlist War.

 Aftermath

 Spain in 1854.
 It shows what areas remained with different law, tax and military draft systems after the First Carlist War, merged into a sole Spanish jurisdiction after the Third Carlist War (1876).

 Demographics

-Areas not involved in the conflict were not affected demographically, but the main areas of battle were decimated.
+Areas not involved in the conflict were not affected demographically, but the main areas of battle were devastated.
 Cities such as Bilbao (which went from 15,000 to 10,234) lost between a quarter and half of its population.
 The worst victim was Segura de los Baños, which lost 52% of its inhabitants.
-Direct losses due to the conflict, especially at the national level, are harder to count due to the state of contemporary statistical records.
+Direct losses due to the conflict, especially at the national level, are harder to establish, due to the state of contemporary statistical records.

 Economics

 The war left Spain significantly weakened.
-During the war, populations in conflict zones were frequently moved to fortified centers, which would destroy the ability of the first location to grow crops (due to loss of labor) and place oversized burdens on the area of the fortified center.
+During the war, rural populations in conflict zones were frequently moved to fortified towns.
+This deprived the affected areas of agricultural labor, reducing production, and burdened the towns with refugees.